MarsiaRochelin/MarsiaRochelin/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=marsiarochelin" alt="marsiarochelin" /> </p>

 - **I've completed my Full Stack Web Development core training👩🏽‍🎓 as a Software Engineering Fellow at Pursuit.
+I plan to continue to network by watering that relationships I have because I value people for the resources they are], self directed learning from an empowered place having a better understanding of how learn, do daily coding challenges,  and developing my porfolio:
+Starting with a recreating my first front end web page/app Colors of Psychology to become a full stack application.
-I will be working on self directed leraning, daily coding challenges, developing my porfolio [starting with a project that I’m looking to infuse Web 3 & SAAS technologies into for an e-commerce website/app for a pre-sales women’s luxury business], and continuing to network [water realtionships I have because I value people for the resources they are].
-I am currently on the job market for a entry Developer role to launch 🚀 my career as a SWE, so feel free fowarding roles you believe I would be a great fit for.**
+I'm then looking to infuse Web 3 & SAAS technologies into for an e-commerce website/app for a pre-sales women’s luxury business.
+I am currently on the job market for a entry Developer role to launch 🚀 my career as a SWE, so feel free checking out my work her on Github and fowarding roles to me that you believe I could be a great fit for.**

 - ⚡ Fun fact **I am multi-lingual**